YuanchenBei/yuanchenbei.github.io/_pages/about.md

 # 🔥 News
+- *2022.08*: &nbsp;🎉🎉 Our paper **Flattened Graph Convolutional Networks For Recommendation** is accepted at KDD2022 DLP workshop for oral presentation.
-- *2022.06*: &nbsp;🎉🎉 I have graduated from Jinan University with a bachelor's degree.
+- *2022.06*: &nbsp;🎓🎓 I have graduated from Jinan University with a bachelor's degree.

 # 📝 Publications